Best Air Purifier for Mold: Top 5 Picks That Actually Work

 Why You Need an Air Purifier for Mold

 Mold releases thousands of microscopic spores into the air every hour.
 These spores are invisible to the naked eye.
 They range from 1 to 30 microns in size.
 For perspective, a human hair is about 70 microns wide.
 You cannot see mold spores, but you breathe them constantly if mold is growing in your home.
+This guide is part of our best mold products hub, which covers every category.

 According to the EPA, indoor mold exposure can cause nasal stuffiness, throat irritation, coughing, wheezing, and eye irritation.
 For people with mold allergies or asthma, the effects are far worse.
-Leading environmental health researchers estimate that 25% of the population carries genes (HLA-DR) that make them unable to clear mold toxins naturally.
+Leading environmental health researchers estimate that about 24% of the population carries genes (HLA-DR) that make them unable to clear mold toxins naturally.

 An air purifier does one thing well: it pulls air through a dense filter and traps the spores before they reach your lungs.
 It does not kill mold colonies on walls or in ducts.
 Think of it as a protective layer while you fix the root cause.